smartcontractkit/chainlink-solana/contracts/examples/chainlink-solana-demo/README.md

 ```

 ### Testing
-Before executing the integration test, first you need to extract the `program_id` from the deploy step, and insert it into the test script `chainlink-solana-demo-int-test.js`, replacing the <DEPLOYED_PROGRAM_ID_GOES_HERE> string with the program ID:
+Before executing the integration test, first you need to extract the `program ID` from the deploying the program step, and insert it into the test script `chainlink-solana-demo-int-test.js`, replacing the <DEPLOYED_PROGRAM_ID_GOES_HERE> string with the program ID:

 ```
 const programId = new anchor.web3.PublicKey("<DEPLOYED_PROGRAM_ID_GOES_HERE>");